How to Study Physics and Math with AI Without Letting It Think for You

 How this looks in Unisium

-Problem-solving cards in Unisium track whether you solve the problem without seeing a full solution.
-After submitting, you can ask AI about your problems solving strategy and drawings.
+Problem-solving cards in Unisium track whether you solve the problem before seeing the solution.
+After submitting, you can review the result and use it to decide which principle, condition, or next-step pattern needs more practice.

 Putting It Together: Study Workflows for Physics and Math